codeispoetry/sharepicgenerator/README.md

  6. Bring up the project with
  ``docker-compose up -d``

+ 7. create and edit ini/config.ini

- 7. Create empty log.db-file or rsync it from live
+ 8. Create empty log.db-file or rsync it from live

- 8. Install WordPress via browser#
+ 9. Install WordPress via browser#
     1. enter `define('COOKIEPATH','/')` and db-credentials in wp-config.php